Asuka-ni-imasu Shrine

 The Nara Prefecture Complex of Man'yo Culture is a museum located in Asuka Village, Nara Prefecture, in Japan.
 It is dedicated to the Man'yōshū, an 8th-century anthology of waka poetry.
 Its honorary director is Susumu Nakanishi.
 Nara Prefecture Complex of Man’yo Culture is situated 280 metres south of Asuka-ni-imasu Shrine.

-The Asuka Mizuochi Site was a water clock located in Asuka in the Kansai region of Japan during the Asuka period.
-Its ruins were designated a National Historic Site of Japan in 1976 with the area under protection expanded in 1982.
-Asuka Mizuochi ruins is situated 360 metres west of Asuka-ni-imasu Shrine.
+Asuka Pond Workshop Site is an archaeological site with the remains of an Asuka period industrial complex, located in the village of Asuka, Nara in the Kansai region of Japan.
+Its ruins were designated a National Historic Site of Japan in 2001.
+Asukaike Workshop ruins is situated 260 metres south of Asuka-ni-imasu Shrine.

 Places in the Area